Tengis0618/CAMELS-Diffusion-Model/README.md

 - CAMELS Collaboration for the simulation dataset
 - PyTorch team for the deep learning framework
 - Original diffusion model implementations that inspired this work
+- This research was carried out on the High Performance Computing resources at New York University Abu Dhabi.